gvwilson/thirdbit/fiction/madica/index.md

 The pogo ELF was waiting for them.
 "So it really *is* you," it said to the snarkasaurus.
 "We didn't know what to think when Mr. Secretary started shouting.
-And then he just... stopped.
+And then he just… stopped.
 Was he really trying to smash an asteroid into the Earth?"

 "He sure was," the snarkasaurus said.